 Alternative business lenders do not offer startup loans.
-They base their decisions largely on income and the strength of the business’s performance, which mean nothing if the business hasn’t already proven successful.
-SBA loans are available for startups but the qualifications are reportedly very strict and applicants must wait several months for approval.
+They base their decisions mainly on income and the strength of the business’s performance, which mean nothing if the business hasn’t already proven successful.
+SBA loans are available for startups, but the qualifications are reportedly stringent, and applicants must wait several months for approval.
 Applicants for SBA Loans also must possess good track records with other businesses and high credit scores.

-Such loans will usually only be approved exchange for collateral, or something the bank can sell to earn back the money it might lose.
-Payments would be another major issue since banks don’t offer customizable terms to prevent impact on cash flow.
+Such loans will usually only be approved exchange for collateral or something the bank can sell to earn back the money it might lose.
+Payments would be another significant issue since banks don’t offer customizable terms to prevent impact on cash flow.
 You would have to make regular, fixed payments, regardless of inevitable inconsistencies in revenue.

 Missing just one of these payments will ruin your credit score, making it almost impossible to obtain another, far more essential loan in the future.

 2. Business Loans Are For Growing Your Business, Not Getting By